 At left, a fragment and its offsets from the beginning of the character on the object.
 At right, the related offsets in the atlas.

-To calculate the offset along the s axis in the geometry texture space (sOffsetgeom), at first it must be calculated the width of the character in a 0 to 1 range.
-This value (charWidthgeom) is found simply by dividing 1 for the number of characters of the label.
-The offset is calculated with equation (7), using once again de fractional part of the s coordinate of the fragment (sfrac) and the character index obtained previously (ichar).
+To calculate the offset along the s axis in the geometry texture space (sOffsetgeom), at first, one must calculate the width of the character in a 0 to 1 range.
+This value (charWidthgeom) is found simply by dividing 1 for the number of characters in the label.
+The offset is calculated with equation (7), using once again, the fractional part of the s coordinate of the fragment (sfrac) and the character index obtained previously (ichar).

 The calculation of the offset along the t axis (tOffsetgeom) is simpler, since the height of the character (charHeightgeom) is always 1, even considering the vertical repetition of text.
 This way, tOffsetgeom is simply the fractional part of the t coordinate of the fragment.

-To find the related offsets in the atlas’ texture space, it is necessary only to multiply the offsets found in the geometry’s texture space by the ratio between the character’s size in geometry’s texture space and the size of the same in the atlas’ texture space, value known since the creation of the atlas.
+To find the related offsets in the atlas’s texture space, it is necessary only to multiply the offsets found in the geometry’s texture space by the ratio of the character’s size in the geometry’s texture space to the size of the same in the atlas’s texture space, a value known since the creation of the atlas.
 This way: